-Driver expected to plead guilty for deadly Chesapeake car crash
+Driver pleads guilty to Second Degree Murder for deadly Chesapeake crash

-CHESAPEAKE, Va. – A man who police say led them on a chase, and killed a Chesapeake city worker is due in court Thursday morning,
+CHESAPEAKE, Va. - A man who police say led them on a chase, and killed a Chesapeake city worker was in court Thursday morning.

-Courtney Horan is facing murder charges for that deadly crash.
+Courtney Horan is facing murder charges for the deadly crash.

-Though he could change his mind, as of now when he goes before the judge, he will likely plead guilty to those charges.
+Horan pleaded guilty to Second Degree Murder and faces a maximum of 40 years in prison.

 Back in October, police tried to stop the 27-year-old for an expired inspection sticker but he led them on a chase, according to investigators.

-The chase reached speeds over 100 miles an hour.
+The chase reached speeds over 100 miles per hour.

 They said Horan hit another car then crashed into a Chesapeake trash truck killing 51-year-old George Harris.